ucsb-cs156-w21/demo-spring-react-minimal/README.md

 * Google (for authentication)
 * A postgres database provisioned on Heroku

-All of the setup steps for running the app on localhost and Heroku are described in the file: [./docs/SETUP.md](./docs/SETUP.md).
+All of the setup steps for running the app on localhost and Heroku are described in these  file:
+* [./docs/SETUP_FULL.md](./docs/SETUP_FULL.md) if it is your first time setting up a Spring/React app with Auth0 and Google
+* [./docs/SETUP_QUICKSTART.md](./docs/SETUP_QUICKSTART.md) if you've done these steps before.

 ## Setting up GitHub Actions (CI/CD, CodeCov)